lsst-dm/scipi_docs_prototype/templates/template.forTasks.rst

   - Default target
   - Description of what it does

 ..
-ToDo:: Please fill in the docstring for each subtask must with its default target and further, a description of what the subtask is supposed to do.
+ToDo:: This content goes at the top of the Task Config class (which is generally defined in the the same file as the Task itself).
+Please fill in the docstring for each subtask with its default target and further, a description of what the subtask is supposed to do.

 ..
 [We would also like to provide list of everything to which this could be retargeted.. do we need the developer to do this too, we didn't for the sfp tasks..  ]